-Alcohol counseling is therapy for patients who are addicted to alcohol.
+Alcohol counseling is therapy for patients who are addicted to alcohol and is widely used both as the part of outpatient treatment for alcoholism and aftercare therapy upon residential program completion.
 The first step in every substance abuse recovery process is for a patient to admit that they have a problem.

 When it comes to alcohol counseling, there is no “one size fits all” solution.
 A counselor’s approach must be different for each and every individual.
 There is no universal way to conduct this type of therapy.

-By implementing CBT, the counselor—together with his patient—strives to break the emotional ties to alcohol.
+By implementing CBT, the counselor—together with his patient—strives to break the emotional ties to alcohol which helps in reducing alcohol cravings.
 Furthermore, the counselor encourages his patient to expose their feelings in order to find out the initial reason for alcohol abuse.
 The next few steps of therapy include the counselor’s advice on how to deal with everyday problems and emotions.
 These sessions seek to answer how a patient’s dependency on alcohol affects their:

 - Way of thinking

 - Quality of life in general

 Once these questions have been addressed, the counselor helps the client to identify new coping mechanisms.

 - Another form of alcohol counseling is Motivational Therapy.
 This type of therapy helps clients build up the confidence and motivation to stay sober and commit to their goal.
 This type of therapy is practical when a person doesn’t want to continue a rehabilitation program and fails to realize the necessity for change.